|Back to Main Print This Page Email to a Friend|

-The surgeon will make a small cut in the left or right side of the chest.
+- After cleaning the skin, the surgeon makes a small cut in the left or right side of the chest.

-- Several pieces of tissue are usually taken, and are sent to a laboratory for examination.
+- Tissue is taken from inside the chest and sent to a laboratory for examination.

 - After surgery, the wound is closed with stitches.

 - Your surgeon may decide to leave a small plastic tube in your chest to prevent air and fluid from building up

 How to Prepare for the Test